Banana Cream Cheesecake – Cheesecake Factory Copycat

 - Add the gelatin mixture to the saucepan and stir until smooth.

-- Prepare a large bowl filled with add, and pour the hot custard into another smaller bowl, set it over the bowl with ice to cool to room temperature.
+- Prepare a large bowl filled with add, pour the hot custard into another smaller bowl, and set it over the bowl with ice to cool to room temperature.

 Topping: